See how to plant seeds in eggshells and how to start a mini garden. Seed starting in eggshells is ideal for organic gardening. Check it out!

 How to Start a Mini Garden

-Spring time again.
-My wishes for a garden have remained - wishes only 🙂 Which doesn't stop us from making plans and getting ready for the planting season on the balcony!
+Springtime again.
+My wishes for a garden have remained - wishes only.
+Which doesn't stop us from making plans and getting ready for the planting season and gardening on the balcony!

 If you use the egg carton as holder for the eggshells, you don't even need to spend money on a seed tray!
 For the purposes of this tutorial, I only used one eggshell and in this case, it was easiest to simply place it into an egg cup I had at hand.
 Cute, too, isn't it?